match4everyone/match4everything/README.md

 ```
 Note that django autogenerates lots of permissions, which might fit your requirements, for example `auth.permission.can_change_permission` or `matching.participanta.can_change_participanta`.
 Have a look in the admin panel if you want to easily check out the generated structure.

-This requires the custom migration `0002_permission_group_creation.py` to be included anytime that the project es rebuilt from the configuration.
+This requires the custom migration `0002_permission_group_creation.py` to be included anytime that the project is rebuilt from the configuration.
 Therefore, if you want to rebuild the project with a new configuration, you will need to delete all migrations except `0002_permission_group_creation.py`,
 move it to a different location, `migrate`, and re-add the moved migration.
 We have provided a script that rebuilds the project from configuration in
 `scripts/rebuild_from_configuration.sh`.